cema-sp/ruby-perf-optim/README.md

 *Not useful for Ruby 2.2+*.

-OOBGC - starting GC when application has low workload.
+OOBGC - starting GC when an application has a low workload.
-Unicorn has direct support of OOBGC via *unicorn/oob_gc* middleware.
+Unicorn has the direct support of OOBGC via *unicorn/oob_gc* middleware.

 For Ruby 2.1+ you can use gem *gctool*.
 But be careful with threads: starting GC in one thread will affect all other threads of the process.